christophhart/hise_documentation/introduction/tour/Readme.md

 The [Scripting Workspace](/working-with-hise/workspaces/scripting-workspace) is a specialised Workspace that features an IDE-like [Code editor](/working-with-hise/workspaces/scripting-workspace/code-editor) for scripting, side by side with the [Interface Designer](/working-with-hise/workspaces/scripting-workspace/canvas) which helps you to create a GUI for your plugin.

-Because the interface is instantiated via script and the UIComponent behaviour is regularly tweaked by scripting, they sit besides each other, but can be toggled on or off in the left sidebar with their respective icons.
+Because the interface is instantiated via script and the UI Components behaviour has to be regularly tweaked by scripting, they sit besides each other, but can be toggled on or off in the left sidebar with their respective icons.

 On your first visit of the Scripting Workspace it may be possible that you encounter a pretty bleak and grey surface.
 That indicates that no [Script Processor](/hise-modules/midi-processors/list/scriptprocessor) has yet been created and connected to the **Code Editor**.

-An Interface must also be instantiated with a Scripting Call inside a Script Processor in the Main Chain.

-There is a handy shortcut to do this: To quickly hook up an UI, click the house button in the top bar.
+There is a handy shortcut to quickly hook up an UI: Click the house button in the top bar.
 It will present you with a dialog to set up a new User Interface of variable sizes.
 After confirmation this shortcut creates a ScriptProcessor with the ProcessorID: "Interface" in the MIDIProcessorChain of the MasterChain of your **HISE preset** and automatically connects it to the **Code Editor**.

 ## Code Editor